kurtbuilds/checkexec/README.md

     build:
         checkexec target/debug/myprogram src/main.rs -- cargo build

-This file will only build the program if the source file has been updated, whereas the default `cargo build` will always build the program.
+Using this file, `just build` will only build the program if the source file has been updated, whereas the default `cargo build` usage will always build the program.